ASUS ROG Zephyrus S GX502GW Review: Powerful Gaming Laptop with GeForce RTX 2070 weighing only 2 kg

 But in general, it is not critical: in real tasks such a load is very difficult to achieve.
 The case is heated in some places, but within reasonable limits.
 In Metro Exodus at maximum settings, you can drive while holding the laptop on your lap without problems (personally verified).

-SSD format M.2 with PCI Express Gen3 x2 or x4 interface is used as a drive, depending on the configuration.
-We had a 512 GB version of Intel production:
+The drive used is an M.2 SSD with a PCI Express Gen3 x2 or x4 interface, depending on the configuration.
+We had a 512 GB variant made by Intel:

 </ img>